rcl-ssl/docs/authorization/access-control-user.md

 ![install](../images/authorization_access_control/add_role2.PNG)

-- Search for and select the AAD user account that you use to login to the RCL SSL Portal
+- Search for and select the organization user account that you use to login to the RCL SSL Portal

 ![image](../images/authorization_signin/access-control-create.png)